suniljmanohar/Music-CNN/README.md

 1. MIDI_functions.
 Contains various functions for manipulating MIDI files and converting them to and from grids.
 Also contains the structure of the network model
 2. MIDI reader.
 Contains code to convert a batch of test and training MIDI files into arrays of "features" and "labels"
 3. MIDI CNN.
-Builds and trains the model, and creates a set of prediction chords for each sample 4> MIDI writer.
-Used to append the predicted chords to the original samples and convert them to MIDI, to listen to the output.
+Builds and trains the model, and creates a set of prediction chords for each sample
+4. MIDI writer.
+Used to append the predicted chords to the original samples and convert them to MIDI, to listen to the output
+5. training_files and test_files.
+MIDI files for use with MIDI reader.
+Currently contains various works by JS Bach